-Final Outlook: Ohio State is the clear number one Big Ten title contender with an easier conference schedule.
+Final Outlook: Ohio State is the clear number one Big Ten title contender with an easy schedule.
 However, the defense isn’t as strong as last year after key losses in the secondary and defensive line.
-The offense should carry this team to a Big Ten title, but I think this team is not as strong as last year’s team.
-I project a Playoff semi-finals loss for the Buckeyes.
+The offense should carry this team to a Big Ten title, but I project a Playoff semi-finals loss for the Buckeyes.

 2. Penn State Nittany Lions

 This is a talented Penn State team that will go as far as returning QB Sean Clifford takes them.
 Clifford has his limitations, but if he makes a jump the Nittany Lions are a true contender in the Big Ten.
-At running back they are set with Journey Brown (202 yards in the Cotton Bowl) indefinitely, but they still have high-upside RB Noah Cain.
+At running back took a blow losing Journey Brown (202 yards in the Cotton Bowl) indefinitely, but they still have high-upside RB Noah Cain.
 The biggest challenge for the Nittany Lions is a wide receiver stepping up to replace KJ Hamler.
 WR Jahan Dotson most likely takes over that role, but he isn’t as dynamic as Hamler.
 Their best receiving threat right now is TE Pat Freiermuth who is one of the best in the nation.
 The offensive line has experience returning four starters.

 On defense, LB Micah Parsons opted out for the 2021 NFL Draft as one of the best in the nation and a certain first round pick.
 Two of the linebacker spots will be filled by new starters including Ellis Brooks and former five-star Brandon Smith.
 On the defensive line they have to replace Yetur Gross-Matos, but returning DE Shaka Toney (6.5 sacks in 2019) should help with that.
 The biggest weakness is at defensive back where they started a young group last year.
 CB Lamont Wade is a rising star, but will need the rest of the group to pick it up.